 Microdosing buprenorphine treatment, with low doses to manage opioid use disorder (OUD), offers advantages like reduced overdose risk, lower tolerance, and better patient engagement.
 However, it also faces limited evidence, potential suboptimal symptom control, and regulatory issues.
-Ethical dilemmas include informed consent, access equity, and adherence to professional standards.
-Community strategies like education campaigns, healthcare provider training, and policy advocacy can support its practical and ethical adoption.
+Ethical dilemmas include informed consent, access to equity, and adherence to professional standards.
+Community strategies such as education campaigns, healthcare provider training, and policy advocacy can support the practical and ethical adoption of this approach.

 Exploring Microdosing in Addiction Treatment: A New Frontier